Our Ambassadors and Chair

 PESA Patron

 Dr. Martin E.P.
 Seligman is a global leading authority in the fields of Positive Psychology, resilience, learned helplessness, depression, optimism and pessimism, and is often credited as the father of Positive Psychology.
 He is also a recognised authority on interventions that prevent depression, and build strengths and well-being.
 He is the Director of the Penn Positive Psychology Center and Zellerbach Family Professor of Psychology in the Penn Department of Psychology.
 He is also Director of the Penn Master of Applied Positive Psychology program (MAPP).
 He was President of the American Psychological Association in 1998, during which one of his presidential initiatives was the promotion of Positive Psychology as a field of scientific study.
 He has written more than 350 scholarly publications and 30 books.
-Read a message from our ambassador here.
+Read a message from our patron here.

 Professor Lea Waters PhD